 Normal nocturnal sleep in adults displays a consistent organization from night to night (Fig. 24-1).
 After sleep onset, sleep usually progresses through NREM stages N1–N3 sleep within 45–60 min.
 NREM stage N3 sleep (also known as slow-wave sleep) predominates in the first third of the night and comprises 15–25% of total nocturnal sleep time in young adults.
 Sleep deprivation increases the rapidity of sleep onset and both the intensity and amount of slow-wave sleep.

 Wake-sleep architecture.
 Alternating stages of wakefulness, the three stages of NREM sleep (N1–N3), and REM sleep (solid bars) occur over the course of the night for representative young and older adult men.
-Characteristic features of sleep in older people include reduction of N3 slow-wave sleep, frequent spontaneous awakenings, early sleep onset, and early morning ...
+Characteristic features of sleep in older people include reduction of N3 slow-wave sleep, frequent spontaneous awakenings, early sleep onset, ...